ubarsc/ubarsc.github.io/_posts/2025-06-24-numba-build.markdown

 ```

 Probably a good idea to run some tests at this point.
 You will need to ensure that your `PYTHONPATH` includes
-your install locatiotion if you have set `MY_PREFIX` to something non standard:
+your install location if you have set `MY_PREFIX` to something non standard.
 ```
 python3 -c "import numba"
 python3 -m numba.runtests